davidmam/bs32012-base/lab.md

   * Use constants, not literals in your code. ie define `PI=3.1415965` at the top of the code and use `PI` as you need it.
   * Keep functions short.
 If they start getting long, create sub-functions so the code is readable.
   * make your code robust - ie use `try:...except:` blocks and check input.

-Your project performance (lab behaviour) will be assessed on these criteria.